-13.5 Mitigating circumstances
+13.5 Extenuating circumstances

-Mitigating circumstances are defined as a serious or acute problem, or an event beyond a student's control or ability to foresee, which has prevented completion of assignment/s or attendance at examination/s.
-If you are experiencing unforeseen or unexpected events - such as serious illness or severe disruption of your personal life - that may affect your ability to complete assignment/s or sit examination/s please meet with vour Module Leader, Course Leader or Academic Administrator or a Student Wellbeing Advisor to discuss available options.
+Extenuating circumstances are defined as a serious or acute problem, or an event beyond a student's control or ability to foresee, which has prevented completion of assignment/s or attendance at examination/s.
+If you are experiencing unforeseen or unexpected events - such as serious illness or severe disruption of your personal life - that may affect your ability to complete assignment/s or sit examination/s please meet with your Module Leader, Course Leader or Academic Administrator or a Student Wellbeing Advisor to discuss available options.

-If you are unable to sit an exam or submit an assignment, you may be able to claim mitigating circumstances, which, if accepted, would allow you to complete the assessment for the first time at a later date and receive an uncapped mark for it.
-Following the acceptance of your mitigating circumstances.
-If the MC are upheld for a first sit item of assessment. the assessment would be taken at the next sitting or the assignment would be submitted at the next submission opportunity (resubmission/resit).
-If the MC is upheld for a resubmission/resit item of assessment, there will be no further opportunity to resubmit/resit that assessment.
-A claim for mitigating circumstances must be submitted before the original date for submitting the assignment or sitting the exam.
+If you are unable to sit an exam or submit an assignment, you may be able to claim extenuating circumstances, which, if accepted, would allow you to complete the assessment for the first time at a later date and receive an uncapped mark for it.
+Following the acceptance of your extenuating circumstances.
+If the EC are upheld for a first sit item of assessment. the assessment would be taken at the next sitting or the assignment would be submitted at the next submission opportunity (resubmission/resit).
+If the EC is upheld for a resubmission/resit item of assessment, you may be entitled to a further opportunity to resubmit/resit that assessment.